Is The U.S. Headed For Recession?

 That can be a sign that a lot of investors see trouble ahead, which is why it sets off a blinking red light on economists' dashboards.
 In fact, every recession in the past 60 years has happened after the yield curve's red light started blinking.
 And it's getting pretty close to that level again.

 That may sound ominous.
 But Simon says the yield curve "hasn't been a very good predictor because it keeps predicting recessions that haven't occurred.
-It was wrong in 1994, it was wrong in 1998, it was right in 2001 it was also right in 2006-7."
+It was wrong in 1994, it was wrong in 1998, it was right in 2001 [and] it was also right in 2006-07."

-But he says he's not worried about it this time around.
+But he says he is not worried about it this time around.
 That's because ever since the Great Recession, the Federal Reserve and other central banks around the world have been doing unusual things that distort the bond market.
 And he says that has thrown off this recession meter.

 But just about all economists agree there is one thing that could eventually drive the economy into recession: a trade war.